Abidemi-Adeyemo/DSA---Palmora-Group-Gender-Analysis-/README.md

-# DSA---Palmora-Group-Gender-Analysis-
+# DSA---Palmoria-Group-Gender-Analysis-
-This project provides HR analytics report of a manufacturing firm called Palmora Group, following concerns over gender inequality across its departments and regions.
+This project provides HR analytics report of a manufacturing firm called Palmora Group, following concerns over gender inequality across its departments and  three (3) regions.

 ### Project Overview
 The Data analysis project aims at identifying gender disparities in pay,ratings and headcount across departments and regions.